CodeTreatise/Angular-Interview_prep/docs/01-Interview-Essentials/01-02-components-lifecycle.md

 *Company Tier: All tiers test component knowledge extensively*
 *Time Investment: 3-4 hours for mastery*

+> **"Components are the atoms of Angular applications.
+Master their lifecycle, and you master Angular's reactive nature."** - Angular Core Team

 ---

 ## 📋 **INTERVIEW SUCCESS FRAMEWORK**